libp2p/docs/content/concepts/content-routing/overview.md

 Content routing refers to the process of directing data to its intended recipient within a P2P network.
 In a traditional client-server network, routing is a straightforward process because a central authority manages the flow of data.
-However, in a P2P network, there is no central authority, so routing becomes more complex.
+However, in a P2P network, there is no central authority, so routing becomes more complex as data only travels point-to-point (except when relayed).

 One of the main challenges of content routing in P2P networks is scalability.
-As the number of peers in a network increases, the number of possible routes for data to travel also increases.
+As the number of peers increase, it becomes more difficult to efficiently find and retrieve the desired content due to the larger number of potential sources.
-This can lead to a situation where the routing table becomes excessively large and difficult to manage.

-Another challenge is fault tolerance.
-In a centralized network, if the central server goes down, the entire network goes down.
-In a P2P network, if a peer goes down, the network can still function, but losing that peer can create a bottleneck and make routing more difficult.

 In general, specific characteristics of P2P networks complicate this process, including: